Table of Contents

 How to write a welcome email for a new employee?

 While drafting a welcome email needs to be highly personal to your organisation and your culture, there are ways to figure out how to start them off.
 Recalling your own plight on your own first day puts you in almost the perspective of the new joiners.
 Ask yourself what you would have liked to have known as you were starting off.

 Figure the gaps you had in figuring out how the next few days and the rest of your work days would progress.
 As you write the email, remember that its most important purpose is to help situate the new joiner and make them feel at home.

 Structure of a great welcome email to a new employee

 This part of the email is where you need to tell your new employee how delighted you are that they have joined your organisation.
 This section doesn’t need to be very long, a few sentences should suffice.
 The main thing is that they know you are glad to have them join the company.

 Starting at a new company is quite a big decision, so it’s important that the employees feel secure in their choice.

 Make sure in your email to let your new hire know when their first day will be, and where to show up.
-Try and give them a rough outline of their first day schedule.
+Try to give them a rough outline of their first day’s schedule.

 They will be a bit more relaxed if they have some expectations for what they will be doing, whether it’s orientation all day, or getting down to some work.
 If there is anything they need to bring with them or to bring in to the office ahead of time, let them know in your welcome email.